savagezeus/savagezeus/README.md

 - 🔭 I’m currently working on a discord bot!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Become a verified discord bot dev 😄
+- 🥅 2020 Goals: Contribute in public js projects😄
 - ⚡ Fun fact: I love to play games and have a gaming channel

 ### Top Spotify Picks For You 🎧